Yapp telescope: Herstmonceux

+Operations

 An example of astronomical studies done with Yapp reflector, is Spectroscopic Observations of the Be Stars η Cen, γ Cas and Φ Per.
 This was a study done in the 1970s, with the Yapp using an echelle spectrograph to record the data.

 In 1984, the Yapp telescope was tested with an echelle spectrograph from Queen's University Belfast and a CCD camera.
 Observations of the stars Alpha Cygni (Deneb) and Alpha Boo (Acturus) using this instrumentation on the 90 cm (36-inch) Yapp reflector were conducted in the summer of 1984.
 The results were published in the 1985 research paper High dispersion spectroscopy trials using an echelle spectrograph with CCD camera.

-The Yapp telescope along with the 98-inch Herstmoncuex INT telescope collected observations on stellar radial velocities between 1964 and 1971.
+The Yapp telescope along with the 98-inch Herstmonceux Isaac Newton Telescope collected observations on stellar radial velocities between 1964 and 1971.